-2. Microcarriers will serve as non-viral delivery vectors for gene therapy.
-Traditionally, gene therapy uses inactive viruses to transport genetic payloads to target cells.
-However, this isn't always safe or efficient.
-Microcarriers made of degradable polymers and silica shells will carry the therapeutic genes to their destination so cells can synthesise essential proteins.
+Microcarriers will serve as non-viral delivery vectors for gene therapy.
+Traditionally, gene therapy uses modified viruses to transport genetic payloads to target cells.
+However, they're not all safe nor efficient.
+Microcarriers made of degradable polymers and silica shells carry the therapeutic genes to their destination so cells can synthesise essential proteins.

-3. Neuralnanorobots will link computers to your brain, allowing for brain-computer interfaces as well as brain-to-brain communication between people.
+Neuralnanorobots will link computers to your brain, allowing for brain-computer interfaces (à la Neuralink) as well as brain-to-brain communication between people.
 Not only will this correct a raft of neurological disorders, but it will change the way we think, work, and play.
-A neuralnanorobotic-mediated BCI could be available within 20-30 years.
+Neuralnanorobotic-mediated BCIs could be available within 20-30 years.

 In the 21st century, we'll say goodbye to many common injuries and diseases including dental cavities, nerve damage, heart disease, infertility, depression, cancer, and even pandemics.
 Nanomedicine technology is here and the possibilities are breathtaking.